1Password/events-api-splunk/app/README.md

 - username: admin
 - password: hey1234567890

 The 1Password icon should be shown under the Applications pane on the left.
-That viewable icon, the associated setup pages, and the ingestion script are all configurations/scripts included in the `op_events_reporting` app.
+That viewable icon, the associated setup pages, and the ingestion script are all configurations/scripts included in the `onepassword_events_api` app.

 ## Development

 - When making changes to the `appserver` files, cURL `http://localhost:8000/en-US/_bump` to get the updated files.
 - When making changes to `.conf` files or dashboards, cURL `http://localhost:8000/en-US/debug/refresh` to get the updated files.
-- When updating the binaries found in `op_events_reporting/bin/`, you must restart Splunk.
+- When updating the binaries found in `onepassword_events_api/bin/`, you must restart Splunk.

 ## Debugging